Dragner8/scalarm_workers_manager/README.md

 Run
 ----
-Before running program you have to copy contents of config folder to folder with executable of monitoring.
+Before running program you have to copy contents of config folder to folder with executable file of Scalarm Workers Manager.
 By default it will be $GOPATH/bin